ngoworldcommunity/NGOWorld/CONTRIBUTING.md

 - There are different types in the issues section such as `Bug` , `Documentation` , `Feature` .
 You can choose, or create any of the types of issues.
 - In case you need to create something else, you can use the `Other` type.
 Blank issues are not recommended at all.
 - When creating an issue make sure you fill up the fields properly and also make sure that you are **not raising a duplicate issue.**
-- The `labels` are used to categorize the issues and they will be auto-added based on the type of issue you are creating.
+- The `labels` are used to categorize the issues and they will be automatically added based on the type of issue you are creating.

 #### Working on an Issue 🛠️